-This data protection policy of the Consorci de l'Auditori i l'Orquestra (Auditorium and Orchestra Consortium) refers to the data of the individuals with whom the Consorci is associated in the exercise of its powers and performance of its tasks.
-The processing of personal data is carried out in compliance with the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016) as well as the national legislation on this subject.
+This is the data protection policy of the Consorci de l'Auditori i l'Orquestra.
+It refers to the data of natural persons with whom it relates in the exercise of its powers and functions.
+The treatment is carried out in compliance with the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council, of April 27, 2016) and state regulations on this matter.

-Who is responsible for processing the personal data?
+Who is responsible for the processing of personal data?

-d) We strive to keep the data up to date.
+d) We strive to keep the data up-to-date.

 Who is the Data Protection Officer?

 The Data Protection Delegate (DPD) is the person who oversees compliance with the Consortium's data protection policy, ensuring that personal data is treated appropriately and that people's rights are protected.
 Among its functions is that of attending to any doubt, suggestion, complaint or claim of the people whose data is being processed.
 The Data Protection Officer can be contacted in writing at our postal address and telephone number or directly at the email address firstname.lastname@example.org.

 For what purpose we process the data and to whom we communicate it.

 The Consortium processes personal data mainly to provide programming and ticket sales services, to send communications relating to our activities and services and to develop commercial relationships with our suppliers.
 We list the main purposes below.

 Ticket and subscription services.
 For the management of the sale of tickets, season tickets and other services and products of the Consortium, we record the data of the people who purchase them.
 We obtain the essential data to formalize the purchase and use them solely for this purpose.